manikandtan-ck/PlanParse/README.md

 ### Raster detection

-Raster mode works only from the rendered page image.
+Raster mode renders the page and uses image-space processing.
+It is useful when usable native vector information is absent, but it is more sensitive to visual clutter.
+Method is:

 1. Render the page as an image.
 2. Separate drawing marks from the background.